crookiee/video-summarisation-object-detection/README.md

 # Sample Text
-Video Summarisation and Object Detection using OpenCV and YOLOv5
+This python code uses OpenCV to summarise long, surveillance camera type footage by cutting out the redundant parts It then uses YOLOv5 to perform object detection on the summarised video